lichkitsch/campaigns/resources/damageTypes.md

 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | Blunt objects, gravity | Bladed weapons | Arrows, spears, bullets | Flames, explosions | Frost, water, darkness | Lightning, electricity | Harmful substances | Acid, disease, death | Light, divine energy | Mental and emotional trauma |

-If a creature is resistant to a damage type it only takes half damage (rounded up).
+If a creature is resistant to a damage type it only takes half damage (rounded down).
 If the creature is vulnerable to a damage type, the damage it takes is doubled.